St Mary's church

 Part way down the north side of the nave can be seen the Guarlford British Legion Standard.
 When the British Legion was formed after the First World War, for the welfare and comradeship of ex-servicemen and their dependents, most veterans from Guarlford joined the nearest branch at Hanley Swan, but in 1929 Guarlford set up its own branch under the leadership of Commander Ratcliff.
 Each year on Remembrance Sunday, the members would muster at Hall Green and then march to Guarlford Church for the Remembrance ceremony.
 By the mid 1980s, membership had dwindled, the few remaining members transferred to the Barnard's Green Branch and the Guarlford Branch was closed.
 In keeping with custom, the standard was laid up in the parish church.

-The fine painting of Madonna and Child, in the ornate gilt frame, was a gift from Mr Robert Bartleet of Cherry Orchard in memory of his father the Reverend Canon H H Bartleet, one-time Vicar of Malvern Priory, who lived at Cherry Orchard in his later years.
+The fine painting of Madonna and Child, in the ornate gilt frame, was a gift from Mr Robert Bartleet of Cherry Orchard in memory of his father the Reverend Canon H H Bartleet, a former Vicar of Malvern Priory, who lived at Cherry Orchard in his later years.

 A small painting depicting a crib scene bears another plaque in memory of a pupil of South Lea school.